SESARLab/mfh-dl-performace-testing/thesis.md

 | Query 5     | 184.97    | Huge decrease      |
 <sub>Table 11: Performance evaluation for Query 5</sub>

-Query 5 shows the exact behaviour of Query 6, with Hive, forced to do a full table scan to aggregates sensor's related data, resulting in an Average response time of 8,52 minutes circa per query execution.
+Query 5 shows the exact behaviour of Query 6, with Hive, forced to do a full table scan to aggregates sensor's related data, resulting in an average response time of 8,52 minutes circa per query execution.
 Apache Druid is exceedingly performant, remaining under the 2 seconds threshold for Query 5 completion.

 <div style="page-break-after: always; visibility: hidden;"></div>